laureanray/clibgen/README.md

 clibgen search "Eloquent JavaScript"
 ```

-Search for a book using the newer website (useful if for some reason the old website is down or the mirrors are not working)
+Search for a book using the newer website (this is useful if for some reason the old website is down or the mirrors are not working)
 `-s or -site` flag

 ```shell